Rob Klinkhammer

-Robert Klinkhammer (born August 12, 1986) is a Canadian former professional ice hockey left winger, now serving as an Assistant Coach with the Rockford IceHogs of the American Hockey League.
+Robert Klinkhammer (born August 12, 1986) is a Canadian former professional ice hockey left winger, most recently serving as an Assistant Coach with the Rockford IceHogs of the American Hockey League.
 He most recently played for HC Dynamo Moscow of the Kontinental Hockey League (KHL).
 Klinkhammer has previously played in the National Hockey League with the Chicago Blackhawks, Ottawa Senators, Arizona Coyotes, Pittsburgh Penguins and Edmonton Oilers organizations, making his NHL debut in 2010 with the Blackhawks.

 Playing career

 Amateur

 Rob Klinkhammer during his time with the Coyotes.

 Klinkhammer, born in Cranbrook BC, raised in Lethbridge, played his minor hockey in town, and made the major junior ice hockey in the Western Hockey League Lethbridge Hurricanes, where he played for parts of three seasons, including one full season (2004-2005).
 Traded to the Seattle Thunderbirds in early 2006, he began his final season of junior eligibility with Seattle, playing one game with the team that autumn, before moving to finish his junior career with the Portland Winter Hawks and Brandon Wheat Kings, notching a junior career-best 33 goals, 40 assists for 73 points in 66 combined games.
 In 11 post-season games with Brandon, he had eight points after the Wheat Kings won the WHL's East Division Title, but lost in the Eastern Conference semi-finals to Calgary.